 Drones for disaster mitigation

-As a last use case, I’d like to discuss a plan to mitigate climate disasters, which is somewhat of a roller coaster.
-Robots, IoT, Machine Learning, and Artificial Intelligence could all help us improve the capabilities of drones so we can use them in many ways.
-One of the scenarios could be the disaster mitigation plan for wildfires.
+In the last use case, I’d like to discuss a plan to mitigate climate disasters.
+Robots, IoT, Machine Learning, and Artificial Intelligence could all help us improve the capabilities of drones.
+We can use them in many ways and one of the scenarios could be the disaster mitigation plan for wildfires.
 Remember the Australian bushfire season or 2020 California Wildfires?
 Burning more than 200,000 sq km of area is likely to be the flight distance between Delhi and Dhaka.

 Such a wildfire puts the wildlife in danger, the nearby cities in danger, and even the entire humanity in danger.